PaperPrototype/Voxel-Terrain-System/README.md

 # VoxelSystem
  A simpleified voxel engine using Unity 2021.1
  This is a free resource for anyone interested in voxel engines.
-It is the source code for an upcoming course that will be on Udemy.
+It is the source code for this open source course https://github.com/PaperPrototype/Intro-VoxelSystems-in-Unity

  # Getting started
  To get started clone this repo into your machine or download it.